AshokIT-DSA/DSANotes/Time&SpaceComplexity.md

 Ans.
 15

-Q. If value of N is 500,  how many instructions are there=?
+Q. If value of N is 500,  how many instructions are there?

 Ans.
 15

 **__So the point is whatever the value of n no. of instruction are same.
 In other words number of instruction are independent from the value of given input.__**

-It will take constance time doesn't matter what's the value of n.
+It will take constant time doesn't matter what's the value of n.
 O(1)
 ## Asymptotic notations
     Big – O Notation => Worst Case
     Ω Notation => Best Case